calculang/calculang/README.md

 ## compiler

-`cul-js` CLI compiles calculang into Javascript and provides information about the resulting model (introspection).
+`cul-js` CLI compiles calculang into Javascript and provides information about the resulting model (introspection). (new: use the experimental `all_cul` branch for a compiler that works in your browser)

 ## usage